Rosa Duarte: Rosa Duarte's Diary

-Bust of Rosa Duarte in Parque Independencia, Santo Domingo, Dominican Republic.

 Rosa Duarte was able to keep important notes about the life of Juan Pablo Duarte and his contributions to the cultural and political development of the young people of his time.
 It stands out that during the fight to create the Republic, Father Gaspar Hernández taught philosophy to the young people and Juan Pablo Duarte, languages.

 She describes how the young people accepted Duarte as their leader, since he acted without prejudice and without discriminating for social, racial or economic reasons.
 In the notes Rosa indicates that Juan Pablo acted with a patriotic spirit and all the young people who attended his classes “he taught with pleasure without making distinctions of class or color, which attracted him undeniable popularity.”
 Rosa Duarte's notes constitute an important source to know the stage of struggle of the Trinitarios and the difficulties they faced.
 (They were published by the Duartiano Institute in 1970).

 Her notes, a contribution of incalculable value to our country, are considered by Emilio Rodríguez Demorizi as the "New Testament" of the history of the Dominican Republic, since through this document the details of those years of conspiracy and work for the liberation of the Homeland.
 In them he says: “God has preserved my ability to think and remember and has also granted me the sacred right to protest against traitors to the Homeland.

 Rosa, aware of her brother's enemies, zealously took care of her brother, even if it meant withholding information from his trusted allies.
 One said example included when Francisco del Rosario Sánchez, who was sent to San José de los Llanos on a patriotic errand before Vicente Celestino Duarte, and there he learned of that Charles Rivière-Hérard, the new president of Haiti, had issued a national manhunt for the Trinitarios.
 Realizing that the life of his leader and best friend was in danger, he mounted his horse and left for the capital with the decision to save Duarte or die in that patriotic purpose, unmatched expression of human solidarity.